 Some other illegal questions for job interview related to your personal lives which are commonly asked at interviews and the reasons behind them are.

 This question is asked plain and simple just to discriminate you on the basis of gender.
 A general idea that men have in fact most women have is that women are the weaker section of society and will not be able to deliver their duties as efficiently as men.

 Basically, according to employers people who are too young are not mature enough to handle complicated projects and people who are too aged are not energetic enough to work as hard as someone in their mid 20’s or 30’s.

-There is no specific reason why recruiters ask this sort of a question as a person’s religion is irrelevant when it comes to judging his ability to work but still many recruiters ask this sort of a question to take note of festivals or religious days which you might observe and take additional leaves.
+There is no specific reason why recruiters ask this sort of a question as a person’s religion is irrelevant when it comes to judging his ability to work but still, many recruiters ask this sort of a question to take note of festivals or religious days which you might observe and take additional leaves.

-Is it illegal to ask about family in an interview?
+Is it Illegal to Ask About Family in an Interview?

-No matter what is the reason behind these family interview questions, it is absolutely illegal to ask these question and answer for interview.
+No matter what is the reason behind these family interview questions, it is absolutely illegal to ask these question and answer for the interview.
 No matter how reputed the company is or how desperately you want that job, you are absolutely not obliged and should not answer these questions at all.

 1. Family members:

-Illegal: Elaborating on questions about your family such as asking how many additional members live with you or how many people are you responsible to look after are downright illegal.
+Elaborating on questions about your family such as asking how many additional members live with you or how many people are you responsible to look after are downright illegal.

 2. Parents occupation: